 All you need to do is copy the code from the box below (make sure you copy all of it) and paste it into your web editor where ever you'd like the calculator to appear.
 See an example of an embedded Calculator.

-NOTE: for wordpress.com websites, see Option 1b
+NOTE: for wordpress.com & Google Pages websites, see Option 1b

-This workaround is unelegant, and I apologize for that.
+This workaround is inelegant, and I apologize for that.
 The calculator itself is "unbranded," so it still looks as if it is part of your library website, but patrons will see swissarmylibrarian.net in the address bar.

 Just copy the code from the box below (make sure you copy all of it) and paste it into your web editor where ever you'd like the calculator link to appear.
 You can change the link text (between the <a></a> tags) to be whatever text or image you'd like.
-See an example of the popup Calculator.
+This is what it will look like: Library Use Value Calculator.

 Option 2: Host the Code

-In Either Case...
+In Any Case...

 I'll be happy to answer questions and help if I can.
 Please use my contact form to get a hold of me, and I'll get back to you as soon as I can.